RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Requirements for Time-Stamping of Records

-CA or KRS archive records must be automatically time-stamped as they are created.
+CA archive records must have accurate time-stamps when they are added to the archive.

 The time precision must be such that the sequence of events can be determined.

 The CPS or KRPS must describe how system clocks used for time-stamping are maintained in synchrony with an authoritative time standard.

 ### Archive Collection System (Internal or External)